 1. Ensuring that the task of the meeting is clear, and all attendees know what it is.
 This is can be discussed in the meeting, allowing questions for clarification.
 The task may seem clear, but people’s interpretation of it may vary.
 The chair will need to be clear of his/her responsibilities and authority - related to the meeting itself and each attendee.
-An unclear definition of meeting task with unclear authority is a recipe for disaster.
+An unclear definition of the meeting's task with unclear authority is a recipe for disaster.
 A central issue is the nature of decision-making authority.
 Some meetings have it and some do not.
 Those that do, need to understand the limits of their authority.

 2. Be clear about who is required to attend.
 Usually, the expected attendance is clear.
 However, it is often not so clear what the expectations are about absences.
 It helps to have rules about absence or partial attendance.
 Requests for absence or partial attendance should be discussed with the chair in advance of the meeting.
 Sometimes the chair may have the authority to agree or not with the request.
 For instance, if the chair is also the line manager of attendees, he/she may decide whether to prioritize attendance at the meeting or missing the meeting to get on with other tasks.
 It is not helpful when people are absent without explanation or request during the meeting to leave early.
 As with most things anticipation and planning are always preferable.
 There are always exceptions where advance notice is not possible.

 Another question that is important to clarify is whether someone else can represent an absent attendee at the meeting.
 For example, can a deputy manager attend on behalf of a manager?
 In some meetings, it may be helpful to have this option, while in others it may not be appropriate.